 Archive for Ottoneu

 As a reminder, OttoGraphs is now available on iTunes!
 Subscribe using this link or the one below, and if you like what you hear, we’d happily accept ratings or reviews to help us reach new listeners, and potentially recruit some new Ottoneu players!
-Plus, don’t forget to check out the new Ottoneu Community, where discussions are starting to pick up!
+Plus, don’t forget to check out the new Ottoneu Community, where discussions are really beginning to take off!
 Feel free as always to comment with any questions or suggestions you may have about this episode or future topics.
 We can be reached individually on Twitter:

 @OttoneuTrades